erkooi/fusion360/README.md

 * CreatePlaneCSV, CreatePlanesCSV - Create plane as defined in CSV file.
 * SplitBodyCSV, SplitBodyMultipleCSV - Split body as defined in CSV file.
 * CombineBodiesCSV, CombineBodiesMultipleCSV - Combine bodies as defined in CSV file.
+* ModifyEdgesCSV - Modify edges of body with fillet or chamfer operation as defined in CSV file.
 * MoveCopyCSV - Move, copy, remove or transform an object as defined in CSV file.
 * MirrorCSV - Mirror object as defined in CSV file.